xd009642/tarpaulin/README.md

     -e, --exclude <PACKAGE>...
 Package id specifications to exclude from coverage.
 See cargo help pkgid for more info
         --exclude-files <FILE>...
-Exclude given files from coverage results has * wildcard --features <FEATURE>...
-Features to be included in the target project --manifest-path <PATH>       Path to Cargo.toml
+Exclude given files from coverage results has * wildcard --manifest-path <PATH>       Path to Cargo.toml
     -o, --out <FMT>...
 Output format of coverage report [possible values: Json, Toml, Stdout, Xml, Html, Lcov]